martinsam/cozy-dev-docs/source/clientsideapp.md

 # Prerequisite

-This part suppose you have installed the cozy development environment from the [cozy development introduction](/).
+This part supposes you have installed the cozy development environment from the [cozy development introduction](/).

 # Create a client-side application for Cozy

 As a developer, do you believe it’s hard to play with data from differing applications?
 Well I'm here to try to prove you can and even more: you'll be able to code an application without a server, and this application will be able to use data from all the apps on your Cozy.

-**Let's write a new contact application for Cozy !**
+**Let's write a new contact application for Cozy!**

 Now, let's get serious and straight to the point: our goal is to build a client-side app which lists all contact names from the `Contact` app.
 It will also allow users to create, update, and delete contact names.